-Table 19.
+Table 18.
 TA2000 Call Processing Errors

-Error Message Description +271 Release order not received This error message is displayed for information purposes only. +272 Handoff completion not received This error message is displayed for information purposes only. +273 Carrier not detected on new channel This error message is associated with a dropped or released call. +274 MS reject order received <reason></reason> This error message is displayed for information purposes only. +275 Unexpected message received and ignored This error message is displayed for information purposes only. +277 TA2000 call processing error; Operation rejected due to call status change in progress.
-This error message is displayed for information purposes only.
+Error Message Description +271 Release order not received This error message is displayed for information purposes only. +272 Handoff completion not received This error message is displayed for information purposes only. +273 Carrier not detected on new channel This error message is associated with a dropped or released call. +274 MS reject order received <reason></reason> This error message is displayed for information purposes only. +275 Unexpected message received and ignored This error message is displayed for information purposes only.

-Table 20.
+Table 19.
 CDMA Call Processing Errors